- Back pain that is continuous or comes and goes

 It is more common than most patients realize, for a diagnostic review to miss the full picture.
 One reason is that nerves are complex, with pain radiating to areas far from the source.
 Another reason is that tools like the MRI are helpful but are not perfect in pinpointing the source of pain.
 That is why North American Spine focuses on precision in diagnosis, using a range of techniques starting with a free MRI review.

 If arthritis of the spine is confirmed to be the source of your pain, North American Spine can reduce the pain associated with the condition.
 Our approach includes treating the nerves sending pain signals.
 Patients undergo a short outpatient procedure.
 Many feel immediate relief, walk the next day and return to non-strenuous activities within a week.

-Click: More About Arthritis of the Spine
+Learn More About Spinal Arthritis

 Take the Next Step